NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 give a sense of the sampling variability in the historical record; if the model correlation falls outside the observed bootstrap confidence interval, it is fair to say the model has a too strong or too weak relationship.

-**Statistical testing for linear trends**
-This POD outputs linear least squares best-fit trends in temperatures, winds, and ozone averaged for different regions in the extratropics, for two different historical periods during which ozone depletion or recovery occurred.
-These are calculated using the scipy function "linregress", which allows output of the p-value which is defined as: "The p-value for a hypothesis test whose null hypothesis is that the slope is zero, using Wald Test with t-distribution of the test statistic."
-Stippling is shown where the trends are *not* significant.